element-hq/element-web/README.md

 1. Switch to the vector-web directory: `cd vector-web`
 1. Install the prerequisites: `npm install`
-1. If you are using the `develop` branch of vector-web, you will probably need to rebuild one of the dependencies, due to https://github.com/npm/npm/issues/3055:
+1. If you are using the `develop` branch of vector-web, you will probably need to rebuild some of the dependencies, due to https://github.com/npm/npm/issues/3055:

    ```
    (cd node_modules/matrix-js-sdk && npm install)
    (cd node_modules/matrix-react-sdk && npm install)